• Skip to primary navigation

 Step four:

-Finally, place the potato wedges on the tray of your air fryer or in the basket and bake at 400 degrees Fahrenheit for 17-20 minutes.
+Finally, place the seasoned potato wedges on the tray of your air fryer or in the basket and bake at 400 degrees Fahrenheit for 17-20 minutes.

 Sliced potatoes on an air fryer tray.

 • Depending on the size of your potato wedges you may need to adjust the cooking time.
+Smaller cut potatoes will take less time while larger wedges will take longer.

 • Don't overlap the potato wedges when you cook them or they won't cook properly.
+For better results be sure to put them in a single layer.

 • I do not preheat the air fryer for this recipe.
 If you do preheat your air fryer, decrease the cooking time by a few minutes.